victornpb/undiscord/readme.md

 ## ⛔️ DO NOT SHARE YOUR AUTH TOKEN! ⛔️ ##

 Sharing your authToken on the internet will give full access to your account!
 [There are bots gathering credentials all over the internet](https://github.com/rndinfosecguy/Scavenger).
-If you post your token by accident, LOGOUT from discord on that **same browser** you got that token imediately.
+If you post your token by accident, LOGOUT from discord on that **same browser** you got that token immediately.
 Changing your password will make sure that you get logged out of every device.
 I advice that you turn on [2FA](https://support.discord.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) afterwards.

 If you are unsure do not post screenshots, or logs on the internet.